moneroguides/1x02-setting-up-your-own-node/script.md

 Currently, the best ways to shield your Internet activities from malicious actors is through either a trustworthy Virtual Proxy Network (VPN), Tor routing (The Onion Routing Project) or Invisible Internet Project (I2P).
 Best practices are not timeless and there will always be developments in the web and the Monero ecosystem, but the Monero developer community is one of the largest and most privacy-focused organizations in this space.

-Please skip to the next video if you have any security concerns.
-If you still want to host your own node and support the network, we will of course be showing you how to do so with a VPN in Video 4 of this series: Using Monero with Enhanced Privacy.
+If you plan to use a VPN, you will be able to follow most of this guide, but may struggle forwarding the required ports.
+The fourth video in this series has a sections titled *USING A VPN - CLEARNET*, you can learn how to do this there.

 ### HARWARE RECOMMENDATIONS